Planck intermediate results. XXXI. Microwave survey of Galactic supernova remnants: Results and discussion of individual objects

 \subsection{Cygnus Loop}

-The Cygnus Loop is one of the largest supernova remnants on the sky, with an angular diameter of nearly 4\deg.
+The Cygnus Loop is one of the largest SNRs on the sky, with an angular diameter of nearly 4\deg.
 To measure the flux density, we use an on-source aperture of 120\arcm\ with a background annulus from 140\arcm\ to 170\arcm.
 On these large scales, the CMB fluctuations are a significant contamination, so we subtracted the CMB using the SMICA map \citep{planck2013-p06}.
-The supernova remnant is well detected at 30\,GHz by \planck; a similar structure is evident in the 44 and 70\,GHz maps, but the total flux density could not be accurately estimated at these frequencies due to uncertainty in the CMB subtraction.
+The SNR is well detected at 30\,GHz by \planck; a similar structure is evident in the 44 and 70\,GHz maps, but the total flux density could not be accurately estimated at these frequencies due to uncertainty in the CMB subtraction.
 The NW part of the remnant, which corresponds to NGC\,6992 optically, was listed in the ERCSC as an LFI source with ``no plausible match in existing radio catalogues.''
 The actual match to the Cygnus Loop was made by \citet{ami12} as part of their effort to clarify the nature of such sources.

-Figure~\ref{cygloopsed} shows the spectral energy distribution.
+{\bfc For the purpose of illustrating the complete SED, we estimated the fluxes at all {\it Planck} frequencies.} Figure~\ref{cygloopsed} shows the SED.
 The low-frequency emission is well matched by a power law with spectral index $\alpha=0.46\pm 0.02$ from 1 to 60\,GHz.
 For comparison, a recent radio survey \citep{sun06,han12} measured the spectral index for the synchrotron emission from the Cygnus Loop and found a synchrotron index $\alpha=0.40\pm 0.06$, in excellent agreement with the \Planck\ results.
 There is no indication of a break in the power-law index all the way up to 60\,GHz (where dust emission becomes important).
-As discussed by \citet{han12}, previous indications of a break in the spectral index at much lower frequencies are disproved both by the 5\,GHz flux density they reported and the 30 and 44\,GHz flux densities reported here.
+As discussed by \citet{han12}, previous indications of a break in the spectral index at much lower frequencies are disproved both by the 5\,GHz flux density they reported and now furthermore by the 30 and 44\,GHz flux densities reported here.

-The high-frequency emission of the Cygnus Loop is well matched by a modified-blackbody with emissivity index $\beta=1.46\pm 0.16$ and temperature $T_d=17.6\pm 1.9$ K.